-The contract assets are as follows (in thousands):
+Contract assets are as follows (in thousands):

-Decen iber 31, 2023 Decen nber 31, 2022 Cnange Contract assets \$ 6,474 \$ 7,277 \$ (803)
+December 31, 2024 December 31, 2023 ( Change Contract assets \$ 6,166 \$ 6,474 \$ (308)

 Contract assets are reported within deposits, prepaid expenses, and other current assets on our Consolidated Balance Sheets.
-Changes in contract assets primarily results from the timing difference between our performance of services.
-Contract liabilities are reported as deferred revenue on our Consolidated Balance Sheets and amounted to \$1.4 million as of December 31, 2022, of which \$1.1 million was related to contract liabilities for services to be performed.
-For the year ended December 31, 2023, we recognized as revenue the entire opening balance of our contract liabilities as the timing between customer payments and our performance of the services is a short period of time and generally no longer than six months.
+Changes in contract assets primarily result from the timing difference between the performance of services.
+Contract liabilities are reported as deferred revenue on our Consolidated Balance Sheets and amounted to \$3.0 million as of December 31, 2023, of which \$2.7 million was related to contract liabilities for services to be performed.
+For the year ended December 31, 2024, the Company recognized as revenue the entire opening balance of our contract liabilities included in the deferred revenue beginning balance for services performed as the timing between customer payments and our performance of the services is generally no longer than six months.